hmichl/taranis/README.md

 # taranis
 LUA Scripts for FrSKY Taranis Transmitter

-Collection of hopefully useful Telemetry Scripts for the FrSKY Taranis X9D(+) Transmitter
+Collection of hopefully useful Telemetry Screen Scripts for the FrSKY Taranis X9D(+) and X-Lite Transmitter

+## Taranis X9D(+)
 - e-segl.lua  for gliders with electric motor
 - moto.lua    for planes and helicopters with electric motor

+## Taranis X-Lite
-And these scripts are designed to work for the FrSKY Taranis X-Lite Transmitters Since the display is much smaller than the X9D display, each Telemetry-Screen can have up to four "subscreens".
+And these scripts are designed to work for the FrSKY Taranis X-Lite Transmitters.
+Since the display is much smaller than the X9D display, each Telemetry-Screen can have up to four "subscreens".
 These can be viewed by long-clicking the joystick to one of the four directions.

 - xl-seg.lua  for gliders with electric motor